Programs & Events

 Winter Walk at Pope Farm Conservancy

-The Friends will be hosting a Winter Walk at Pope Farm Conservancy on Sunday, February 23, 2025, at 1PM.
+The Friends will be hosting a Winter Walk at Pope Farm Conservancy on Sunday, February 15, 2026, at 1PM.
 Come enjoy the stark beauty of winter at the conservancy.
 Bring your own gear (snowshoes, cross-country skis, or hiking boots) and join us for a one-hour adventure through this beautiful winter wonderland.
 Let’s hope for some nice winter weather!
 This walk is free and open to the public – no registration is necessary.
-Learn More…
+We will meet in the parking lot at Pope Farm Elementary School (816 Schewe Rd, Middleton, WI 53562).

 Location: Pope Farm Elementary School, 816 Schewe Road, Middleton, WI 53562 (Community Room)